NLP-Applications/Financial-sentiment-analysis-NLP-Transformers/README.md

 ```

 ### SVM
-When training Transformers for FSA, you can run the file `svm.py`.
+When training SVM for FSA, you can run the file `svm.py`.
 After you complete the parameters in python file, enter the following command at the terminal：

 ```python
 python svm.py
 ```

+Or you can add `nohup` to specifu the location of the output file.

 ## Benchmark
 The results in Reddit-news dataset: